zanzo420/ProjectToSingleFile/README.md

 # ProjectToSingleFile

-Creates a single .cs file from your solution
+Creates a single .cs file from your solution.

+Drag and Drop your project file (.sln) on the executable-